tarruda/grunt-coffee-build/README.md

 information about each individual file so they can be debugged separately.

-While the name is 'coffee-build', this task may be used in javascript-only projects just for the automatic dependency resolution and merged source map generation.
+While the name is 'coffee-build', this task may be used in javascript-only commonjs projects just for the automatic dependency resolution and merged source map generation.

 Unlike other solutions that normalize commonjs projects to work in web browsers, this one won't bundle a small commonjs runtime.
 Instead, it will